DarkSuniuM/ArchieBot/README.md

 ### 2. How to setup
 1. Clone repository.
-1. Create a virtul environment using `virtualenv venv` inside the cloned directory.
+1. Create a virtual environment using `virtualenv venv` inside the cloned directory.
 1. Activate the virtual environment using `source venv/bin/activate`.
 1. Install requirements using `pip install -r requirements.txt`.
 1. Rename `.env.example` to `.env` and fill in the data.